 Table Rock is no longer the extensive platform that it once was, large portions of it having fallen from time to time.
 It overhangs the terrible caldron close to the Horse-Shoe Fall, and the view from it, as already described, is most sublime.
-In 1818, a mass of 160 feet long and 49. feet wide broke off and fell into the boiling flood; and in 1828 three immense masses fell with a shock like an earthquake.
+In 1818 a mass of 160 feet long and 40 feet wide broke off and fell into the boiling flood; and in 1828 three immense masses fell with a shock like an earthquake.
 Again, in 1829, another fragment fell, and in 1850 a portion of about 200 feet in length and 100 feet thick.
-On one of those occasions, some forty or fifty persons had been standing on the rock a few minutes before it fell!
-The work of demolition still goes on, for another portion of Table Rock fell in 1857.
-In 1867, a large crack or seam having formed around it near the road, it was deemed unsafe, and the Canadian Government caused it to be blasted away, and now all that remains of the once famous Table Rock is a huge mass of rock at the edge of the river below the bank.
+On one of these occasions some forty or fifty persons had been standing on the rock a few minutes before it fell!
+The work of demolition still goes on, for another portion of Table Rock fell last year (1857).